 Finally , the devastated head of village gave the advice that all the villagers ,especially women , children and old folks, should flee to other villages before the coming nightfall.
 The men should have choices - whether they would flee with their families or hide in their houses to protect properties.
 But some fiercely raised the objection that it was the lame temporary solution : what would they do, if Darika still terrorized their village for long ? - that meant the collapse of their community.
 They still developed the theory that even if they moved to other places , she would still follow to menace them tirelessly.
 The meeting place was then uproarious with the same arguments back and forth.
 No one listened to the chairman who was helplessly imploring for silence.
 But one thing they rested assured was that there was no light at the end of the tunnel yet.

 Darika's mother pointed her finger right through the audience in the front row at me.
-She finished the sentence with the shaken voice : ... on a condition that I , one of the ordinary temple boys , would go to talk to her alone in the deserted field tonight !
+She finished the sentence in a shaken voice : ... on a condition that I , one of the ordinary temple boys , would go to talk to her alone in the deserted field tonight !